 Receipts in foreign languages must be translated to English.

 One rate of conversion must be chosen for the entire cash advance.
 Add the total of all foreign receipts and then convert the foreign total to U.S. dollars.
 Use the OANDA Currency Converter to choose a conversion rate.
-Include printed documentation of the currency conversion rate used and the rationale of how the rate was determined.
+Include printed documentation of the currency conversion rate used and the rationale for determining the rate.
 Options for choosing the rate of conversion include:

 Actual credit card rate of conversion